-Points will be awarded based on documentation of supportive services from a qualified service provider specifically for residents identified as homeless, chronically homeless, imminently homeless, or at-risk of homelessness as defined in the Supportive Housing Guidelines of the CHFA-DOH Consolidated Application (Appendix 14a).
+Points will be awarded based on documentation of supportive services from a Qualified Service Provider specifically for residents identified as homeless, chronically homeless, imminently homeless, or at-risk of homelessness as defined in the Supportive Housing Guidelines of the CHFA-DOH Consolidated Application the Supportive Housing Guidelines).
 Documentation must include a services plan and evidence of funding commitments for supportive services.
 If units have a rental subsidy that becomes unavailable, with the authorization of the Authority, the designated supportive housing units may revert to 50% or 60% AMI units as stated in the ELIHC until new rental subsidy funding becomes available.

-Percent of units Points
+Percent of units in Points

+Development

 ≥ 20% 6 points

 ≥10% and <20% 2 points